physician's surrogacy - tips for becoming a surrogate mother

 • Post-delivery support.
 The journey doesn’t end at delivery.
 Surrogates receive 3–6 months of continued support and coordinator access after birth.

-This level of medical oversight is what protects your health throughout the journey — and it’s the primary reason to ask any agency you’re evaluating: “Who is the medical authority here, and how do they communicate with my OB?”
+This level of oversight is the primary reason to ask any agency you’re evaluating: “Who is the medical authority here, and how do they communicate with my OB?”

 Start Your Surrogacy Journey the Right Way